IDLabMedia/image-lens-reproject/README.md

       --nn                Nearest neighbor interpolation
       --bl                Bilinear interpolation
       --bc                Bicubic interpolation (default)
-      --scale percentage  Output scale, as a percentage of the input size.
+      --scale percentage  Output scale, as a fraction of the input size.
 It is recommended to increase --samples to prevent aliassing in case you are downscaling.
+Eg:
-                          Eg: --scale 50 --samples 2 or --scale 33.334
+                          --scale 0.5 --samples 2 or --scale 0.33334
-                          --samples 3 or --scale 25 --samples 4.
+                          --samples 3 or --scale 0.25 --samples 4.
 Final
                           dimensions are rounded towards zero. (default:
-                          100)
+                          1.0)
 ```

 ### Configuration JSON